matteoferla/Idea-for-Fragalysis-job-modularization/README.md

     results: Any  # jsonable
     action: str  # a JS action name (from JSAction enum)
 ```
+## JS action repertoire

+> There is a need of a standardised repertoire of actions that the front end can take IMO.

 Here JSAction is an enum of possible actions that the front end can take, for example: